How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 How to Fix Scratches in Laminate Flooring: Step-by-Step Guide

-There are many different strategies that you can use to clean up a scratched laminate floor.
-We highly recommend you read through the entire guide before deciding on a method so that you know all the available options.
+There are many different strategies on how to fix scratches on laminate floors.
+We recommend you read through the entire guide before deciding on a method so that you know all the available options.

 Method 1: Touch-Up Markers and Pencils

-You can find these floor touch-up pens very cheap on the market.
-The only issue is finding one that has the same color as your floor.
+You can find these floor touch-up pens cheap on the market.
+The only issue is finding one that matches your floor's color.

-Once you have acquired the correct pens and markers, as we mentioned earlier, sweep and mop the floor until they’re spotless first.
-Once the floor’s surface is nice and clean, uncap the pens and get to work.
+Once you have the correct pens and markers, make sure your floor is spotless.
+Once the floor's surface is nice and clean, uncap the pens and get to work.

-Once you’re satisfied with your work, use a clean cloth to gently buff the spot until the ink blends seamlessly with the floor’s natural tone.
+4. Use a clean cloth to gently buff the spot until the ink blends seamlessly with the floor's natural tone

 Method 2: Wood Wax